 The Regional Municipality of Durham (hereinafter "Region") and The Regional Municipality of York own the Durham York Energy Centre (DYEC), which is in the Municipality of Clarington, Ontario.
-DYEC is a thermal treatment energy from waste facility and is operated by Covanta.
+DYEC is a thermal treatment energy from waste facility operated by Reworld.